go-task/task/docs/docs/usage.md

 ## Calling another task

 When a task has many dependencies, they are executed concurrently.
 This will often result in a faster build pipeline.
-But in some situations you may need to call other tasks serially.
-In this case, just use the following syntax:
+However, in some situations, you may need to call other tasks serially.
+In this case, use the following syntax:

 ```yaml
 version: '3'